naasking/Dynamics.NET/README.md

 ## Generic typed constructors

-The Constructor<TFunc> static class accepts a delegate type TFunc and exposes a delegate of that same type that can be used to create an instance of that type.
+The Constructor&lt;TFunc&gt; static class accepts a delegate type TFunc and exposes a delegate of that same type that can be used to create an instance of that type.